enk21/github-actions-example-terraform/README.md

 ## GitHub Set Up

-The Terraform provider and Control Plane CLI require the following variables be added as a secret:
+The example require the following variables be added as a secret:

 - `CPLN_TOKEN`: Service Account Key
 - `TF_CLOUD_TOKEN`: Terraform Cloud Token

-Browse to the Secrets page by clicking `Settings`, then `Secrets`.
+Browse to the Secrets page by clicking `Settings` (top menu bar), then `Secrets` (left menu bar).

 ## Example Overview and Set Up